jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

     _The blank OrderView app_

-The shell for your application has been created successfully, now it’s time to write code to access the Azure SQL API methods created in the previous exercise, and add user interface elements to visualize the data.
+The shell for your application has been created successfully, now it’s time to write code to access the Azure SQL Database API methods created in the previous exercise, and add user interface elements to visualize the data.

 1. In the Solution Explorer, right-click the **OrderView** project and select **Add > New Folder** and name the new folder **Common**.